 Notes

-1 This is a compilation of the Partnership Act 1895 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 9 February 2007 of the Partnership Act 1895 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table